Updated: Sep 23

 I think this is the number one misconception out there about counselling/therapy.
 This relates to the stigma that still exists, about mental health issues.
-Yes, therapy helps people who have a mental health condition, but counselling can also serve as self-care, prevention, and an investment to keep your mental health in check.
-Whether you have a mental health condition or not, counselling has many great benefits such as increasing self-awareness, improve self-esteem & self-confidence, develop healthy habits, improve emotional well-being, increase your emotional intelligence, and enhance interpersonal skills leading to healthier relationships.
-Even if you had a mental health diagnosis, therapists do not judge you or label you as "crazy."
+Some fear that they may be labelled as being "crazy" if they saw a therapist.
+Therapy helps people who have a mental health condition, but counselling can also serve as self-care, prevention, and an investment to keep your mental health in check.
+Whether you have a mental health condition or not, counselling has many great benefits such as increasing self-awareness, improve self-esteem and self-confidence, develop healthy habits, improve emotional well-being, increase your emotional intelligence, and enhance interpersonal skills leading to healthier relationships.
+Even if you had a mental health diagnosis, therapists do not judge you.
 For some people who do suffer from a mental illness, having a diagnosis can come as a relief, as it puts a name to what they are struggling with.
 However, mental health diagnosis can only be done by a General Practitioner, Psychiatrist or Clinical Psychologist.
 Other types of therapists such as counsellors, psychotherapists and social workers can provide therapy for those with or without a mental health condition but do not prescribe medication or diagnose people.

 2. Going to therapy is a sign of weakness.